meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 * Sclust is sensible to inputs.
 Results shows variability, mostly in default mode with quality over 0.
 * In default mode, quality 0 leads always to better ARI.
 With quality 0, results looks alike for default or accurate mode.
 For other qualities, pattern changes with less high ARI and more variability.
 * Singletons percentage rises for 99% threshold (median of 23%), which is an expected pattern.
 More the threshold is high, more the clusters will be split.
 However, singletons percentage very slightly increases from 95 to 97 % threshold (median 4% to 5% for quality 0)
 * Accurate mode increases execution time.
-For sample01 with id 97 and quality 0, execution time is 37.20s with default mode and 882.79 s with accurate mode.
+In accurate mode, time is multiplied from 20 for threshold 95% to 32 for threshold 99%.

-**Conclusion** : As accurate mode is much slower than default, we chooses to keep default mode with quality 0 and threshold 97 for evaluation against other tools.
+**Conclusion** : We can't keep accurate mode due to computation time.
+It will not be scalable with more reads.
+For quality 0, clusters quality is almost the same with default and accurate mode, so we choose to keep default mode with quality 0 and threshold 97 for evaluation against other tools.

 ### SCLUST vs other tools (synthetic data)